 By Farzad Ghotaslou – Art in Tanzania internship

-Tarangire National Park is a common safari destination for art visitors in Tanzania.
-It is mainly combined with visits to Lake Manyara, Serengeti and N’gorongoro crater.
+Tarangire National Park is a popular safari destination for tourists in Tanzania.
+It is mainly combined with visits to Lake Manyara, the Serengeti, and the Ngorongoro Crater.

-Ranking as the 6th largest National Park in Tanzania and covering an area of 2,600 square kilometres, Tarangire National Park is most popular for its large elephant herds and mini-wildlife migration during the dry season, which sees about 250,000 animals enter the park.
+Ranking as the 6th largest National Park in Tanzania, covering an area of 2,600 square kilometres, Tarangire National Park is most popular for its large elephant herds and mini-wildlife migration during the dry season, which sees approximately 250,000 animals enter the park.
 Located slightly off the popular northern Tanzania Safari Circuit, the park lies between the meadows of Masai Steppe to the southeast and the lakes of the Great Rift Valley to the north and west.

-Within the northern part of Tarangire is the permanent River Tarangire, also known as the park’s lifeline, particularly in the dry season, when most of the region is totally dry.
-This river flows northwards until it exits the park in the northwest corner to pour into Lake Burungi.
-During the dry season in the south, several wide swamps dry into green plains.
+Within the northern part of Tarangire is the permanent River Tarangire, also known as the park’s lifeline, particularly in the dry season, when most of the region is dry.
+This river flows northward until it exits the park in the northwest corner, then pours into Lake Burungi.
+During the dry season in the south, several vast swamps dry up to reveal green plains.

-The park’s name comes from the Tarangire River, which crosses the park.
-During the annual dry season, the Tarangire River is the primary source of fresh water for wild animals in the Tarangire Ecosystem, which is defined by the long-distance migration of wildebeests and zebras.
+The park’s name originates from the Tarangire River, which flows through the park.
+During the annual dry season, the Tarangire River is the primary source of freshwater for wild animals in the Tarangire Ecosystem, which is characterised by the long-distance migration of wildebeests and zebras.
 During the dry season, thousands of animals concentrate in Tarangire National Park from the surrounding wet-season dispersal and calving areas.

 It covers an area of approximately 2,850 square kilometres (1,100 square miles).
 The landscape is composed of granitic ridges, a river valley, and swamps.
 The vegetation is a mix of Acacia woodland, Combretum woodland, seasonally flooded grassland, and baobab trees.

-The oldest known elephant to give birth to twins is found in Tarangire.
-The recent birth of elephant twins in the Tarangire National Park of Tanzania is an excellent example of how the birth of these two healthy and thriving twins can beat the odds.
+The oldest known elephant to give birth to twins is found in the Tarangire region.
+The recent birth of elephant twins in Tanzania’s Tarangire National Park is an excellent example of how these two healthy and thriving twins have beaten the odds.

-The park is a haven for bird enthusiasts, home to more than 550 bird species.
+The park is a haven for bird enthusiasts, housing over 550 bird species.
 It is also famous for the termite mounds that dot the landscape.
 Those that have been abandoned are often home to dwarf mongooses.
-In 2015, a giraffe that is white due to leucism was spotted in the park.
+In 2015, a white giraffe, affected by leucism, was spotted in the park.
 Wildlife research is focused on African bush elephants and Masai giraffes.
 Since 2005, the protected area has been considered a Lion Conservation Unit.

 Every year during the dry season, from June to November, Tarangire hosts a wildlife migration that is less dramatic than the wildebeest migration in Serengeti.
 Still, it receives a somewhat large number of animals.
 As most of this part of the country is dry, the Tarangire River remains the only water source.
-Consequently, it attracts large numbers of wildebeests, elephants, gazelles, zebras and hartebeest, buffaloes, plus various predators like lions that come to drink and graze around the riverbanks.
-During the rainy months of November to May, the zebras, as well as large herds of wildebeests, move into the north-western direction towards the Rift Valley floor amongst the large numbers of animals that spread across the large open areas of the Masai Steppe and disperse to Lake Manyara.
+Consequently, it attracts large numbers of wildebeests, elephants, gazelles, zebras, and hartebeest, as well as buffaloes, and various predators, such as lions, that come to drink and graze around the riverbanks.
+During the rainy months of November to May, the zebras, as well as large herds of wildebeests, move north-westward towards the Rift Valley floor, amongst the large numbers of animals that spread across the vast open areas of the Masai Steppe and disperse to Lake Manyara.

-Because Tarangire is mainly a seasonal national park, its wildlife differs depending on the season and considering that It is part of a bigger ecosystem.
+Because Tarangire is mainly a seasonal national park, its wildlife varies depending on the season, considering it is part of a larger ecosystem.
 As mentioned earlier, the dry season is the best time to visit Tarangire, and you can encounter various animals.
-This Park is home to one of the largest elephant populations in Africa, with several herds of up to 300 members per herd.
+This Park is home to one of the largest elephant populations in Africa, with several herds comprising up to 300 members each.
 In addition, there are large numbers of impalas, elands, buffaloes, giraffes, Bohor reedbuck, Coke’s hartebeest, Thompson’s gazelle, and the greater and lesser kudu.
 On rare occasions, the unusual gerenuk and fringe-eared Oryx are also seen.

-A few black rhinos are also thought to be still present in this park.
+A few black rhinos are also believed to still be present in this park.
 Large numbers of elephants, wildebeests, and zebras gather here.
-Among the other common animals in the Tarangire are the leopards, lions, hyenas, and cheetahs, which seem popular in the southern open areas.
+Among the other common animals in the Tarangire are leopards, lions, hyenas, and cheetahs, which are particularly popular in the southern open areas.
 Wild dogs are only seen occasionally.

 The birds within the Tarangire are also quite many.
-Over 545 species have been identified here.
+Over 545 species have been identified in this area.
 The stunning yellow-collared lovebirds and the shy starlings are in plenty here, in addition to other species.

 During the dry months, the concentration of animals around the Tarangire River is almost as diverse and reliable as in the Ngorongoro Crater.
 However, the ecosystem here is balanced by a localized migration pattern that is followed by most of the game in and around the park.
 As a result, Tarangire is superb in the season but questionable the rest of the year.
 Elephants are the main attraction, with up to 3,000 in the park during the peak months.
 Peak season also sees good numbers of wildebeest and zebra, giraffe, buffalo, Thompson’s gazelle, greater and lesser kudu,

 eland, leopard and cheetah.
-The actual prizes in the park are dwarf mongoose, oryx and generuk – but viewings are rare.
+The actual prizes in the park are dwarf mongooses, oryx, and gerenuks – but viewings are rare.

 Herds of up to 300 elephants scratch the dry riverbed for underground streams while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland crowd the shrinking lagoons.
 It’s the greatest concentration of wildlife outside the Serengeti ecosystem – a smorgasbord for predators – and the one place in Tanzania where dry-country antelope such as the stately fringe-eared oryx and peculiar long-necked gerenuk are regularly observed.